Housing and Property

 Yes.
 The landlord must give the tenant a copy of the lease within 10 days of when it is signed.

-Can a tenant find out the rent of the previous tenant?
+How can a tenant find out the previous rent and ask the TAL to set the rent?

-If the rent in the lease is more than the rent paid in the previous 12 months, the new tenant can ask the TAL to set the amount of the rent (unless the TAL has already done this for the year in question).
-If the TAL does set the rent, it will use the old rent as a starting point and apply the regular criteria for calculating rent increases to arrive at a new rent.
+If the new rent is more than the lowest rent paid in the previous 12 months, the new tenant can ask the TAL to set the amount of rent.
+If the rent was set by the TAL during that period, the new tenant can ask to set the rent again if the new rent is more than the previous amount of rent set by the TAL.

-• a housing cooperative if the tenant is a member
+• a housing cooperative if the tenant is a member,

 Are there things that can’t be put in leases?